MonoidMusician/blog/sources/index.md

   > You shouldnʼt just throw up your hands once you have cyclic references!
   > Itʼs possible and worthwhile to design tools to work with the raw graph of runtime data, no matter its shape.
   >
+  > With the proper metaprogramming hooks, you could save and restore a whole runtime environment *from the inside*, which is pretty amazing to think about.
+  >
   > The main thing we will work up to (and go beyond) is Pythonʼs [`pickle`{.python} module](https://docs.python.org/3/library/pickle.html), including my own implementation of it for the [Nasal scripting language](https://wiki.flightgear.org/Nasal_scripting_language) (which I believe is cleaner in some respects, although obviously less industrial).

 - [A Semiring From Any Semilattice: A mathematical pun?](semilattice_semiring.html) [2023/10/28]{.dated}